Skip to content

 Chicago Data Centers Provide Robust Fiber Connectivity

 Chicago has ubiquitous network connectivity, with over 100 network providers serving the region.
 It is relatively easy for colocation facilities to directly access fiber rings because of the city’s L system and underground infrastructure.
+Fiber infrastructure development in greater Chicago increased strongly in 2023, according to CBRE.
+These include ongoing projects by AT&T, Comcast, Verizon, Lumen, Zayo, and Astound Broadband.

 The city has numerous network providers with IT infrastructure that can provide low-latency internet connection services.
 As a result, Chicago facilitates low-latency connectivity to other major colocation markets in the United States and Canada.
 Three prominent carrier hotels dominate here: